goschtl/zope/bluebream/website/docs/v1.0/introduction.rst

 If you don't have svn commit access, please consult: `becoming a contributor
 <http://docs.zope.org/developer/becoming-a-contributor.html>`_
 document.
-For any queries, please contact us in mailing list or irc chat, we can help you to get *reference committer*, which is required to fill the contributor agreement form.
+If you have any questions, please contact us in mailing list or irc chat.
+We are happy to assist you with submitting the contributor agreement form required to become a *committer*.

 .. _intro-history: